JoaoCampos07/Docker/General-questions.md

 The data volumes are shared between the containers and the containers can "move" between hosts, so we may end up losing business data because some microserivce did not had the access to the data volume that we expected.

 <br></br>
+## Working with Multi-container applications

+### Why we need a docker-compose.yml file ? (pag.
+85)
+We need it when we have a `multi-container application`.
+In the docker-compose.yml file we can define the set of related services/applications as a composed application using deployment commands.
+Configure all the dependencies of those services on each other and add run-time configuration.
+After we create that file we can run `docker-compose up --build` command against the `docker-compose.yml` file.
+This command will build all the related necessary images in __one go__.
+In such file we can find the name of the custom image for wich application and __configuration that might depend on the deployment environment__, like the connection string.

+<br></br>
 ## Orchestrate microservices and multi-container applications for high scalability and availability

 ### How to handle load-balancing, routing, and orchestrating for these composed applications?